Learn Restaurant Pest Control: Get Your Food Handlers Certification

 Inspect Your Surroundings

 By taking the time to properly inspect your surroundings you will be able to figure out where your unwanted guests are coming from, living, and what is potentially attracting them.
 Common places where insects and other pests reside include trash bins, sinks, floor drains, and wall voids.
-Although your trash bins and sinks should be regularly cleaned according Texas food safety standards, there are always possibilities of pests in areas where you wouldn’t regularly expect them.
+Although your trash bins and sinks should be regularly cleaned according to Texas food safety standards, there are always possibilities of pests in areas where you wouldn’t regularly expect them.

 One favorite location for pests is kitchen storage areas, like cabinets.
 Regularly examine these areas for food crumbs and other signs that point to the existence of pests.